 Descent from Leicestershire after 1455

-Furthermore, when Ralph's grand daughter Margaret married, it is clear that she was still the heir of all the manors and estates that had earlier belonged to Sir Robert.
+When Robert's grand daughter (Thomas Woodford's daughter) Margaret married, she was heir to some of the manors and estates that had earlier belonged to Sir Robert.

 Wodeford against William Yvllers of Brokesby Esq.
 In a plea wherefore William